speedingplanet/class-setup/general-setup.md

 ## Required Software

 - [Node.js](https://nodejs.org): the engine for most JavaScript classes.
-Node version 16 or later should be sufficient for class.
-Older versions are possible, with advanced notice and development time.
+Node version 18 or later should be sufficient for class.
+  - If you need to manage multiple versions of Node.js, you can use [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n) for Mac or Linux or [nvm for Windows](https://github.com/coreybutler/nvm-windows) for Windows.
-- [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.25 or later strongly preferred
+- [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.30 or later strongly preferred
 - A web browser, can be any of
   - [Firefox](https://www.mozilla.org/en-US/firefox/browsers/)
   - [Chrome](https://www.google.com/chrome/)